Akkuun/Akkuun/README.md

 # Hello, I'm Mathis ! 👋

 I'm Mathis, 23 years old, an Electronics technician & Master's Degree in computer science student.
-Ex React/Cloud developer in data engineering cursus in engineer school TELECOM.
+Ex React/Cloud developer in data engineering.
 Currently, I'm in the process of getting my double Master's degree in computer science specialized in 3D computer graphics processing and Team Management.
 I am also dedicated to expanding my expertise across a diverse range of programming languages and tools such as DevOps or Web Developpment skills.

 ## 🎓 Education